 Where Medical Assistants Work

 A great fact about medical assisting is its variety.
 Medical assistants work with all types of doctors in every kind of medical practice like pediatrics, orthopedics, medical weight loss or plastic surgery.
 The most common areas of employment are:

 - Doctors’ offices

 Medical Assisting Can Be A Stepping Stone Into Another Healthcare Field

 It’s uncommon for your first medical assistant job to be your last.
-While some medical assistants stay with the same doctor and practice until they retire, most branch out to experience work in larger, smaller, or specialty offices.
+While some medical assistants stay with the same doctor and practice until they retire, most branch out to experience work in larger, smaller or specialty offices.
 Some medical assistants further their education and become nurses, radiologists, physician assistants, medical assistant instructors or grow into a healthcare management role.
 The career options are limitless.

 Medical Assistants Are Constantly Learning

-After becoming certified, medical assistants can be trained new duties from their physician or practice.
+After becoming certified, medical assistants can be trained to take on new duties from their physician or practice.
 Beyond vitals and patient preparation, medical assistants may collect blood, run ECGs, or even take out stitches, depending on the practice.
 Medical assisting is always changing as the healthcare field advances with new innovations arising frequently.
 Meaning, you’ll always be learning something new.